dhurlburtusa/shortcuts/ai/ai-notes.md

 </dl>
 <dl>
   <dt>Unsupervised learning</dt>
   <dd>The machine makes all the observations on its own.
+Used for clustering.
 Needs access to a lot of good data.</dd>
 </dl>

 ### Classifications